 In this blog post, we’ll discuss how to start applying for grants.

 Benefits of Small Business Grants

 The great thing about grants is that they offer generous amounts of funds which, unlike loans, do not have to be repaid.
-In fact, every year more than $80 million is given out in the form of a grant.
+In fact, every year more than $80 million in free money grants is given out.

 Some of the most common reasons businesses apply for grants include:

 - Hiring new staff

 - Working capital